westy92/holiday-event-api-php/README.md

 ## License

-holiday-event-api is made available under the MIT License (MIT).
+The Holiday and Event API is made available under the MIT License (MIT).
 Please see the [License File](LICENSE) for more information.